Vince Colosimo: Personal life

 He has a daughter, Lucia (born 2002), with his former wife, actress Jane Hall.
 Colosimo and Hall worked together on A Country Practice in 1994.
 He lived in Westgarth, a suburb of Melbourne, until late 2015.
 The mother of his second child is Australian actress Diana Glenn with whom he had a son, Massimo, in April 2014.
 The couple separated two months after the birth of Massimo.
-From 2018 his partner has been Sabella Sugar, a producer with Ultrafilms.
+Since 2017 his partner has been Sabella Sugar, a producer at Ultrafilms.

-Other

-He was selected as one of the entrants to the Who's Who in Australia 2011 edition.

-In September 2016, Colosimo was charged by police after he was found in possession of Methamphetamine in Melbourne's north.
+In September 2016, Colosimo was charged by police after he was found in possession of methamphetamine in Melbourne's north.
 In January 2017, he appeared in court where he had pleaded guilty and was fined $1000 without conviction and was put under a good behaviour bond for a year.

-Again in April 2021 he was arrested for driving while under the influence of the same drug, facing court and a jail threat.
+In October 2022, Colosimo was fined $2500 for drunk driving and lying to the police about his identity.